 IP Based Terminal

-Unlike modem based terminals, IP based terminals have Power over Ethernet (PoE) capability that enhances their transaction speed.
-They are quickly becoming as common as modem based terminals, especially for merchants who experience periods of heavy business.
+Unlike modem-based terminals, IP-based terminals have a Power over Ethernet (PoE) capability that enhances their transaction speed.
+They are quickly becoming as common as modem-based terminals, especially for merchants who experience periods of heavy business.

 This merchant card processing terminal uses an embedded antenna to read contactless credit cards.
-Combining Power over Ethernet (PoE) capability with contactless card reading, it offers superior processing speed compared to modem based and IP based terminals.
+Combining Power over Ethernet (PoE) capability with a contactless card reading, it offers superior processing speed compared to modem-based and IP-based terminals.